 Speaking about art one should not forget about music, especially classic music.
 Outstanding Russian composers make all the world admire their music.
-One can find a man, who does not know Pyotr Ilyich Tchaikovsky, Michail Glinka, Nicholaj Rimsky-Korsakov - the prominent composers of 19th century, and Sergei Rachmaninov, Sergei Prokofiev and Dmitriy Shostakovich.
-It was Glinka who laid the foundation for modern Russian music, his music expressed the temperament of Russian people.
-His two best known operas "Ivan Susanin" and "Ruslan folklore and Ludmila" were based on Russian and historical legends.
+One can find a man. who does not know Pyotr Ilyich Tchaikovsky, Michail Glinka, Nicholaj Rimsky-Korsakov - the prominent composers of 19th century, and Sergei Rachmaninov, Dmitriy Shostakovich.
+Sergei Prokofiev and It was Glinka who laid the foundation for modern Russian music, his music expressed the temperament of Russian people.
+His two best known operas "Ivan Susanin" and "Ruslan and Ludmila" were based on Russian folklore and historical legends.

 The most famous ballets "Swan Lake", "The Sleeping Beauty", "The Nutcracker" and not less famous operas "The Queen of Spades", "Eugenij Onegin" are still excellently staged and performed not only in Russian but in many greatest theatres in the world.

 Russia is world famous for its literature.
-The "golden age" of Russian literature began in the 19th century when such outstanding masters of letters such as Pushkin, Lermontov, Dostoeyevsky Gogol, Turgenev, created their immortal masterpieces.
+The "golden age" of Russian literature began in the 19th century when such outstanding masters of letters such as Pushkin,

+Lermontov, Gogol, Turgenev, Dostoeyevsky created their immortal masterpieces.

 Alexander Pushkin, the father of Russian Literature was the author of more than 700 lyrical poems.
 He wrote also the volumes of dramatic works, short stories, made adaptations of Russian fairy-tales.

 Russia is famous for its architecture.
 The real jewel of architecture is the Moscow Kremlin with its cathedrals, towers and red brick walls.
 Just outside the Kremlin walls stands St. Basil's Cathedral, one of the world most astonishing buildings with 8 domes of different designs and colors.

-St. Petersburg has great number of real masterpieces of architecture of different styles definitely visiting and and is worth being admired.
+St. Petersburg has great number of real masterpieces of architecture of different styles and is definitely worth visiting and being admired.
 Russia is also rich in young talents, forming new Russian culture.
 They appeared on the basis of the old one, but their essence is new.
-We can hear new voices in music and new of modern artists. watch poetry, see canvases great actors.
+We can hear new voices in music and poetry, see new canvases of modern artists, watch great actors.

 All of them will make their contribution into Russian Culture and Art.